TheBit/smart-vars/README.md

 # Smart Vars
 JS Script for automating fancy effects creation using CSS variables

-The good description is still TBD...
+> Note: the good description is still TBD...

 This is inspired by playing around with:
 1. https://github.com/VALiUMgithub/ProximityHoverEffect which is codification of https://youtu.be/TGe3pS5LqEw which is in turn inspired by https://pocketbase.io/.